Bug report #454

 Compiled against Qt4.2.0, running against same.

-#12 Updated by Maciej Sieczka - almost 12 years ago
+#12 Updated by Maciej Sieczka - about 12 years ago

 The bug is still present in the new map composer (SVN trunk 0a6dbb71 (SVN r9259), QT 4.4.0, Debian testing amd64).